Vice Versa – Radiant tear/weapon

 Vice Versa, the short dance form by Nicole Mossoux accompanied by Patrick Bonté, was one of the most striking works of the 2015 Brigittines International Festival.
 Its minimalism and kindness seem so terribly audacious in our era of total barbarity.
 Such is its beauty.

 Mossoux-Bonté might have a taste for beauty, but there’s an aesthetic of beauty too.
-Beauty, like a window on the real and not like a screen of the reality of the world and its cruelties.
-The Miniature (the first in a long series to come) Vice Versa no doubt forms the most beautiful of their aesthetic warning and critical engagement as regards the violence done to "man" wild, here, with murderous jealousy, on the soundtrack/medieval lament Marianson’s Rings performed by Michel Faubert.
+Beauty, like a window on the real and not like a screen of the reality of the world and its cruelties. (...)
+Vice Versa no doubt forms the most beautiful of their aesthetic warning and critical engagement as regards the violence done to "man" wild, here, with murderous jealousy, on the soundtrack/medieval lament Marianson’s Rings performed by Michel Faubert.
 The roots of Vice Versa are so deep that they inevitably reach the subconscious and spread out into various dimensions.

 How to love, desire the other without trapping him and burying him in neurotic disorders to the point of “destroying” him?
 Vice Versa is the inexhaustible matrix that is terribly and cruelly sexual.
 Two mossoux-bontean women, "sewn together", meet and dance all the manhandled women in order to slowly rise from the stage and deliver a synoptic vision.
 Their existence is haunting like the rotation of their pelvis on the stage, lascivious and repetitive, moving forward along a same lit-up corridor or a luminous line in the black hole, constantly dilating the space in concentric circles… A small reprieve (never vindictive or dogmatic) like a far-off refraction.
 We have the pure and intimate experience without any fanfare as though the kindness that has been returned to the foreground in Vice Versa was perhaps the most terrestrial and most ethereal (subversive?) act in our period of total crisis.